de86/personal-site/src/pages/data-structures-linked-lists/index.md

 ---

 ## What is a Linked List?
 A linked list is a data structure that holds data items, also known as nodes, in a linear sequence (One node points to the next node in the list).
 The nodes themselves, however, are not held sequentially in memory like an [array](https://www.dantony.uk/data-structures-arrays/).
-This is possible as each node contains it's data, a number, string or object for example, as well as a pointer to the next nodes location in memory.
+This is possible as each node contains its data, a number, string or object for example, as well as a pointer to the next nodes location in memory.
 The last node simply contains a null pointer which signals we have reached the end of the list.

 The linked list itself is simply a wrapper class that contains a reference to the head node (The first node in the list) as well as some methods that allow us to perform operations on the linked list, such as add and  remove nodes, retreive data. etc.